squaremo/rabbit.js/README.md

-`MessageStream` is designed to look just like Socket.IO's `Client` class, and `sockets.listen()` will happily wrap a Socket.IO server. npm should install Socket.IO, or you can use the bundle given in package.json.
+`MessageStream` is designed to look just like Socket.IO's `Client` class, and `sockets.listen()` will happily wrap a Socket.IO server. npm should install Socket.IO:

+    $ npm install socket.io@0.6.17

+(that's socket.io from before it decided to become a framework)

 Run `node example/socketio.js`, and point your browser at `http://localhost:8080/` you'll get a familiar demo, this time running